Sonith/angular-material-progressbar/README.md

-# Angular Material Slider Directive v1.0
+# Angular Material Progressbar Directive v1.0

-This directive let you create a slider element if you're using angular material framework.
+This directive let you create a progressbar if you're using angular material framework.
 I hope this will save you a couple of minutes.
+Dont forget to copy the css and also set the value after DOM has been loaded.

-## Requirements
+## Dependencies
-- ngAnimate : If your project doesn't use ngAnimate, just fork this remove those lines and you'll be good.
-Although, I strongly recommend that you add it.
+None

 Load this directive with the following code: